Wind Turbine Technician

 Training and Certifications for Wind Turbine Technicians

-To work as a wind turbine technician, specific training and certifications are required, many of which are offered globally:
+To work as a wind technician, specific training and certifications are required, many of which are offered globally:

 GWO Basic Safety Training